-I, Robert D. Pomeroy, Jr., as Chairman of the Board and Chief Executive Officer of Horizon Technology Finance Corporation and Subsidiaries, certify that:
+I, Robert D. Pomeroy, Jr., as Chairman of the Board of Directors and Chief Executive Officer of Horizon Technology Finance Corporation, certify that:

-1. I have reviewed this quarterly report on Form 10-Q of Horizon Technology Finance Corporation and Subsidiaries;
+1. I have reviewed this quarterly report on Form 10-Q of Horizon Technology Finance Corporation and its consolidated subsidiaries;